Josverl/micropython-stubs/docs/24_pycharm.md

 ### Disable Pycharm warnings for RP2 PIO code

-As the RP2 PIO code is not valid python code, PyCharm will show muliple warning for the code.
+As the RP2 PIO code is not valid Python code, PyCharm will show multiple warnings for those code sections.

+Fortunatly PyCharm allws these to be silenced for these sections.
 To disable these warnings, add the following line to the top of the file or to the top of the function:

 `# noinspection PyStatementEffect,PyArgumentList`